SmartlyDressedGames/Unturned-Docs/CommandLine.md

 **+connect**: Connect to a server, in the format of `+connect <ip address>:<port>`.

+**-DisableLightLODs**: Disable fadeout of dynamic lights.
+Could be useful for high-quality screenshots.

 **-FullscreenMode=**: Window mode override.

 **-FallbackGizmos**: Use 3D Unity line renderer component for debug visualization rather than pixel-perfect lines.
 Performance with these is lower than the default, so only intended for cases where the default is unimplemented.